yapret/toolship/README.md

 # 🚢 toolship
 `toolship` is a small framework to containerize dev tools.
 It comes with a few tools ready to use, and you can easily add your own.
+[Read more here](https://yann.pt/posts/a-more-secure-workstation/)

 ## Usage
 ```zsh